openmas-ai/openmas/docs/api_reference.md

-# SimpleMas API Reference
+# OpenMAS API Reference

-This document provides a reference to the core API of SimpleMas.
+This document provides a reference to the core API of OpenMAS.

 ## Agent